-D.C.
-United ousts longtime coach Ben Olsen amid miserable season
+Ben Olsen’s long tenure as coach of D.C.
+United ends amid miserable season

 United’s only victories came in March in a comeback performance against expansion Miami and in September on a deflected goal in stoppage time against the New York Red Bulls.

 As the season transpired, Olsen and players said morale was slipping.
 After a defeat in Nashville in September, Olsen fumed about his starters, calling them “frauds.”
-After a 4-0 rout against Atlanta recently, Olsen said his team was “fragile emotionally” and “not very good either.”
+After a 4-0 rout against Atlanta last week, Olsen said his team was “fragile emotionally” and “not very good either.”

-This week, with a playoff berth fading, Olsen said of his tenure possibly ending: “When that transition happens, it will happen and I will walk away happy with my team here and I will rest knowing I’ve given everything I have.”
+In Thursday’s team announcement, Olsen said: “I spent the last 22 years waking up every morning thinking about how I could try to make this club better.
+I definitely didn’t get everything right, but I know I always gave everything I had to try to help this club achieve success.”

 Read more on soccer: